safiya-kirpichonak/useful-scripts/README.md

-# Usefll scripts
+# Usefull scripts [In progress]

 This repository contains useful scripts that I have written.
-They are not big enough to be a separate repository, but they are theoretically useful.
+They are not big enough to be a separate repository, but they are theoretically useful and I use them from time to time.

 ## Installation